syncfusion-content/javascript-docs/js/BulletGraph/Getting-Started.md

 **Show Tooltip**

-You can use a Tooltip in your application to display anyinformation.
-In this example, a tooltip is used to show the values (in millimetre) of forecasted rainfall, actual rainfall received in (mm) and also the appropriate year.
+You can use a Tooltip in your application to display any information.
+In this example, a tooltip is used to show the values (in millimeter) of forecasted rainfall, actual rainfall received in (mm) and also the appropriate year.
 The tooltip is enabled by setting the **visible** property in tooltip to **True.** Also, in order to set the template tooltip, you can pass the template id to it as shown in the following code example.

 {% highlight js %}